JohnTelford/rstblog/source/_build/html/_sources/index.rst.txt

    - Blog posts are opinionated, uplifting or depressing,  facts or fiction technologies, from frequent panning of the Computer, Electronic, and Internet info rubble

 Since the early days of the Internet, I have built blogs and web sites from scratch or used  technology du jour.
-This blog is built using `aBlog <https://ablog.readthedocs.io>`_.
-It is a `Sphinx <https://www.sphinx-doc.org/en/master/index.html>`_  extension.
-Sphinx uses `reStructuredText <http://docutils.sourceforge.net/rst.html>`_  as its markup language
+This blog is built using aBlog [#]_.
+It is a Sphinx [#]_  extension.
+Sphinx uses reStructuredText [#]_  as its markup language

 Most recent posts: